 The rates quoted above are our standard commission rates.
 Our commission rates may differ for different situations and clients.

-We are Open For Consignments Monday thru Saturday, 9:30 A.M. to 5:45 P.M.
-However, we Implore you to Call Ahead at 773-465-3300, or Text Photos to 224-465-3686, before Bringing them.
-We want to make sure your items will be Placed in the Appropriate Auction (High-End or Low-End), so we Don't Want you Bringing Stuff at the Wrong Time...
+We are Open For Consignments the week after the previous auction only, Tuesday thru Saturday, 9:30 A.M. to 5:45 P.M.
+However, we Implore you to Call Ahead at 773-465-3300, or Text Photos to 224-465-3686, before Bringing them in.
+We want to make sure your items are Appropriate for the Auction, so you Don't have to waste your time and effort bringing things in that we know are not going to sell...

 Click Here to go back to the Direct Auction Galleries Home Page.